syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Getting-Started.md

 The following screenshot is the output of the above code example:

 ![](Getting-Started_images/Getting-Started_img3.png)
+{:.image }

 ### Create the rating in the Tab

 The ASP.NET Rating control provides an intuitive rating experience that allows you to select the number of stars that represents the rating.
 The following code example explains he rating control creation.
-Render the rating control by using the <ej:Rating> tag.
-The code example is placed within the content description( <ContentSection > ) element to declare the rating control and description in the Tab section and it can be appended with the control initialization code section <ej:Tab> element by using the following format.
+Render the rating control by using the &lt;ej:Rating&gt; tag.
+The code example is placed within the content description( &lt;ContentSection &gt; ) element to declare the rating control and description in the Tab section and it can be appended with the control initialization code section &lt;ej:Tab&gt; element by using the following format.

 {% highlight html %}